 Of course, what I had seen was the hundreds of plugs of soil that had been pulled from the ground.
 So why is aeration a good thing?

 Aeration is a good way to reduce soil compaction.
 In compacted soil, the particles are too close together to allow water, air, nutrients, or roots to move through the soil.
-Here in the Bay area, we have a lot of clay, which is prone to compaction.
+Here in San Jose, California, we have a lot of clay, which is prone to compaction.

 Professional aeration removes hundreds of small plugs of soil and deposits them on the lawn surface.
 The plugs are generally 1/4-1/2” in diameter and 3-4” long.
 Ideally, a plug is taken every 6”, but this can be a bit much when doing the job by hand.
 Aeration machines are heavy, so the benefit is a mixed bag.
 Personally, I use my soil sampling tube, but that’s a very slow process.
 You should not use a screwdriver or aeration shoes as these simply poke a hole by compacting the surrounding soil even more.
 There are hand aerifiers that will make the job go much faster than my soil sampler but without the compaction of heavy machinery.
 Over time, these plugs break down into healthier soil.
 The holes also provide access for water and air to nearby roots.

-Fireblight, or fire blight, is a bacterial disease that frequently attacks trees in the pome family.
-This includes pears, quince, crabapple and my apple tree!
-Fireblight can also attack raspberries and blackberries, so you know I don’t like it!
+Fire blight is a bacterial disease that frequently attacks trees in the pome family.
+Pomes include apples, pears, quince, and crabapple.
+Fire blight can also strike raspberries and blackberries.

-Fireblight can be fatal to your fruit trees and it is difficult to manage.
+Fire blight can be fatal to fruit trees and is difficult to manage.
 Carefully monitoring your trees when they flower can provide early warning.
-Fireblight normally attacks through the blossoms, carried in by bees and other insects from other infected trees.
+Fire blight enters through the blossoms, carried in by bees and other pollinators from neighboring infected trees.
 As blossoms become infected, they wilt and turn dark brown.
 The infection then spreads down the twig.
 Very often, the tip of the diseased twig will curl into a shepherd’s crook shape.

-Insects pick up the bacteria from small, insignificant looking cankers that become active in spring.
-These cankers are actually dead tissue from the previous year’s infection.
-A clear, tan ooze can be seen dripping from these cankers.
-Each droplet can contain millions of bacteria which are then spread by insects and droplets of water.
-Infestation can be prevented with applications of Bordeaux mixture in fall and winter.
+Insects pick up the bacteria from small, insignificant-looking cankers that become active in spring.
+These cankers are dead tissue from the previous year’s infection.
+A clear, tan ooze may drip from these cankers.
+Each droplet can contain millions of bacteria.
+Prevent fire blight by applying a Bordeaux mixture in the fall and winter.